Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Early Morning Mossy Forest at Cameron Highlands – Photo by Travelswithsun

-However, while it used to be free to visit, the mysterious mossy forest has an entrance fee now!
+And while it used to be free to visit, visitors to the mysterious mossy forest now have to pay an entrance fee!

-See the dedicated post on this must-see attraction of Cameron Highlands if you want to know more!
+See the dedicated post on the Mossy Forest of Brinchang if you want to know more!

 A prominent part of Cameron Highlands’ beautiful, lush mountains are the waterfalls!

-You can drive in the direction of the Cameron Highlands Hospital.
+If you want to drive to this waterfall, head in the direction of the Cameron Highlands Hospital.

 And about 500m before reaching the hospital, take the road on the right with a huge billboard and a small sign for Robinson Waterfall.